borisbaldassari/ggi-webapp/webapp/content/goals/engagement.md

 ---
 title: "Engagement Goal"
-description: "Develops the corporate perspective."
+description: "Engaging with the OSS Ecosystem."
 weight: 40
 ---